 Chris from Castro, New York, is curious about bum rush or bum’s rush, which refers to forcibly removing someone from an establishment.
 In 1987, Public Enemy’s debut album Yo!
-Bum Rush the Show popularized the use of bum rush to mean something different — not roughly escorting someone out, but rather a rowdy ticketless crowd pushing their way into an establishment without.
+Bum Rush the Show popularized the use of bum rush to mean something different — not roughly escorting someone out, but rather a rowdy crowd pushing their way into an establishment or show without tickets or paying admission.
 Rapper Chuck D has said that this term also alludes to Public Enemy’s effort to push its way to the top of music business and into the national consciousness.
 This is part of a complete episode.

 - Mystery Drawer (episode #1555) 10/12/2020: Amid court-ordered busing in the 1970s, a middle-school teacher tried to distract her nervous students on the first day of class with this strange assignment:... [more]

 - Deviled Eggs (episode #1554) 09/14/2020: Some TV commercials launch catchphrases that stick around long after the original ads.
 The exclamation Good stuff, Maynard! is still a compliment almost 40 years... [more]

 - Play It by Ear (episode #1553) 08/31/2020: How does social context shape our perception of language?
 When hiking the Appalachian Trail, a young woman from Wyoming found that fellow hikers assumed she... [more]

 - Moon Palace (episode #1552) 08/17/2020: What happens in a classroom of refugee and immigrant youngsters learning English?
 Their fresh approach to language can result in remarkable poetry — some of... [more]

 - Online Event August 27, 2020: Lemonade, Anyone?
 08/04/2020: ... [more]